infinum/frontend-handbook/Assets.md

 #### a. `src/assets/icons`

+Before using this a SVG icon this way, few things are mandatory:

+- Make sure that the SVG element has only the `viewBox` property (without `width` and `height`).
+The context surrounding the icon should define its dimensions.
+- Sometimes, designers use `<mask>` element in SVGs.
+Those elemens are referenced by ID and if you use multiple SVGs per HTML document, mulitple `mask` elements will have same ID and as a result, SVGs won't work as expected.
+Often these `mask` elements are simple to resolve by hand so make sure to remove them.

-We should add an icon to this folder if it uses only one color and will be used in components like buttons and dropdowns.
+We should add an icon to this folder if it uses only one color and will be used in components like buttons and dropdowns and/or will be inlined with the code.
 The `fill` property of the icon source should be changed to `currentColor`.
 This way its color can be changed by setting the `color: ${someColor}` style in CSS.

 Example in code: